What is a Mortgage Broker Bond?

 How to Get Your Mortgage Broker Bond

-The surety will ask for a number of documents before issuing the bond, to get a clear picture of your business and financial information.
-Along with your application you will also need to submit the relevant bond form for the state you will be working in.
+To get a clearer picture of your business and financial information, the surety may request further documents.
 Once all your documents have been received and the surety has assessed them, it will underwrite your bond.

 Mortgage broker bonds are usually renewed on a yearly or bi-yearly basis, along with your mortgage broker license.